 Fishery resources in the Susitna River comprise a major portion of the Cook Inlet commercial salmon harvest and provide fishing opportunities for sport anglers.
-Anadromous species that form the base of these fisheries include five species of Pacific chinook. coho, chum, salmon: sockeye and pink.
-Other anadromous species present in the Susitna River include eulachon and Bering cisco.
+Anadromous species that form the base of these fisheries include five species of Pacific salmon: chinook, coho, chum, sockeye and pink.
+Cther anadromous species present in the Susitna River include eulachon and Bering cisco.

 The Susitna River is a migrational corridor, spawning area and juvenile rearing area for the five species of salmon from its point of discharge into Cook Inlet (RM 0) to Devil Canyon (RM 152), where salmon are usually prevented from moving upstream by a high velocity barrier.
-Sloughs and tributaries provide most of the spawning habitat for salmon, while the mainstem, sloughs, and tributary mouths are important habitats for juvenile salmon rearing and overwintering (ADF&G 1984 a,b).
+Sloughs and tributaries provide most of the spawning habitat for salmon, while the mainstem, sloughs, and tributary mouths are important habitats for juvenile salmon rearing and overwintering (Barrett et al. 1984, Schmidt et al. 1984).